MayoCalc / Blog / Health

 To lose weight, you need to eat fewer calories than you burn, creating a calorie deficit.
 A deficit of about 500 calories per day leads to roughly one pound of fat loss per week.
 A deficit of 750 to 1,000 calories per day leads to 1.5 to 2 pounds per week, which is generally considered the maximum safe rate of weight loss.

-For most people, this means eating 1,500 to 2,000 calories per day for weight loss, depending on your TDEE.
-Going below 1,200 calories per day (for women) or 1,500 (for men) without medical supervision is not recommended, as it becomes difficult to get adequate nutrition at very low intake levels.
+For most people, that means 1,500-2,000 calories/day to lose weight, depending on your TDEE.
+Going below 1,200 (women) or 1,500 (men) without a doctor watching isn't recommended, as it becomes difficult to get adequate nutrition at very low intake levels.

-The most sustainable approach is a moderate deficit of 300 to 500 calories combined with increased physical activity.
-This preserves muscle mass, keeps energy levels stable, and is much easier to maintain long-term than aggressive restriction.
+A moderate deficit (300-500 calories) combined with exercise is what actually works long term.
+You keep muscle, keeps energy levels stable, and is much easier to maintain long-term than aggressive restriction.

 Calories for Muscle Gain

 Building muscle requires a calorie surplus, meaning you eat more than you burn.
 A surplus of 250 to 500 calories per day is enough to support muscle growth when combined with resistance training.
-Eating significantly more than this does not build muscle faster; it just adds more body fat.
+Eating significantly more than this doesn't build muscle faster; it just adds more body fat.

 Protein intake matters as much as total calories for muscle building.
 Most research supports eating 0.7 to 1.0 grams of protein per pound of body weight per day when training for muscle growth.
 Our Protein Calculator can help you find the right amount.